mdg-private/hubble/packages/hubble:issue-sync/README.md

     - user: User
     - createdAt: Date (from String)
     - updatedAt: Date (from String)
+- manuallyMarkedAsResponded: Boolean
+  Needs to be manually set on the database.
+This allows an issue to transition out of 'unresponded' despite not actually being responded to.
+In March 2015 it was added to all unresponded issues that had had no actions in 2015 (all of these issues were also closed).
+It's effectively equivalent to "opened by team member".
 - recentComments*: Map
   This is a subset of comments containing comments since the last MDG comment or snooze, for issues that have any response at all.